 Pharma companies are also seeking to link into this type of patient communication, but concerns exist as to their ultimate objective, which appears to be one of bypassing pharmacists and doctors as a channel for their biased version.

-Potential also exists to link health kiosks to video consultations with doctors, to smartphone apps that track blood pressure and heart rate, also fitness wearable accessories.
+Potential also exists to link health kiosks to video consultations with doctors, to smartphone apps that track blood pressure and heart rate, also fitness supplements like these Weight loss pills.

 Pharmacists should develop each leg of this type of consumer health system to the highest pharmacy professional standards to ensure that critics and enemies (and that includes doctors) of pharmacy can be kept in check.